Jettcodey/sdl/README.md

 <!-- Installation -->
 ## Installation
 #### Windows Only
-* To install SDL, download the latest setup or `sdl-x.x.x-windows-x64.zip` file from [Releases](https://github.com/Jettcodey/sdl/releases/latest) (the setup is recommended).
+* To install SDL, download the latest Setup file `SDL-Installer.exe` or `sdl-x.x.x-windows-x64.zip` from [Releases](https://github.com/Jettcodey/sdl/releases/latest) (the setup is recommended).
 > [!NOTE]
 > The setup will place `sdl.exe` at `C:\Program Files(x86)\SDL\` Folder and add `sdl` to your System Environment `PATH`.
 * After the installation is finished, simply open a terminal/cmd window.
 To begin downloading, take a look at these <a href="#full-examples">examples</a>.